 - Advanced: The Epistle to the Romans (The New International Commentary

 We recommend Encountering the Book of Romans: A Theological Survey as a companion textbook for this course.
-You may purchase it or one of Moo's other books by clicking on the corresponding buttons to the right which will link you to amazon.ca.
+You may purchase it clicking on the button to the right which will link you to amazon.ca.